awslabs/graphstorm/README.md

 ## Get Started
 ### Installation
 GraphStorm is compatible to Python 3.7+.
-It requires PyTorch 1.12+, DGL 1.0 and transformers 4.3.0+.
+It requires PyTorch 1.13+, DGL 1.0 and transformers 4.3.0+.

 To install GraphStorm in your environment, you can clone the repository and run `python3 setup.py install` to install it.
 However, running GraphStorm in a distributed environment is non-trivial.
 Users need to install dependencies and configure distributed Pytorch running environments.
-For this reason, we highly recommend users to using Docker container to run GraphStorm.
+For this reason, we highly recommend users to using [Docker](https://docs.docker.com/get-started/overview/) container to run GraphStorm.
 A guideline to build GraphStorm docker image and run it on Amazon EC2 can be found at [here](https://github.com/awslabs/graphstorm/tree/main/docker).

 ### Run GraphStorm with OGB datasets